Massey University - Closer than you Think!

 Andrew completed his Bachelor of Agricultural Science majoring in Horticulture at Massey University, Palmerston North at the end of 2019.

-Alan Wells, Andrew’s supervisor was pleased to note how much further Andrew’s knowledge relating to crop and weed identification grew while he worked with them – something only time in the field (literally) could provide.
-Data collected by Andrew has been of assistance towards the development of new products Lonza are working on.
-Andrew, gone on to an exciting role in R&D around new-to-NZ crops for a Taranaki-based new start-up enterprise.
+Alan Wells, Andrew’s supervisor, was pleased to note how much further Andrew’s crop and weed identification knowledge grew.
+At the same time, he worked with them over the summer – something only time in the field (literally) could provide.
+Data collected by Andrew has assisted the development of new products Lonza have worked on.
+Andrew moved on to an exciting role in R&D around new-to-NZ crops for a Taranaki-based new start-up enterprise prior to returning to Massey to study for his Master's degree in 2023.

 Emma Muir at Van Dyck Fine Foods Ltd